 Origins

-The story of the Inca Empire begins around the 12th century in the Andean highlands.
-Emerging as a small tribe, the Incas quickly demonstrated their prowess in both diplomacy and warfare, leading to rapid expansion.
-By the 15th century, they had created an empire that spanned from Colombia to Chile, making it one of history’s largest empires.
+The story of the Inca Empire begins in the 12th century in the highlands of the Andes.
+What started as a small tribe quickly grew in power, thanks to their mastery in both diplomacy and warfare.
+By the 15th century, the Incas had expanded their influence, creating an empire that stretched from Colombia to Chile, becoming one of the largest and most sophisticated empires in history.
+Their ability to unite diverse cultures and regions under a single rule set the foundation for their remarkable achievements.

 Expansion of the Inca Civilization